newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 **Returns**

-`True` or `False` depending on whether the component has been loading in the DOM
+`booelan` depending on whether the component has been loading in the DOM

 **Examples**